byamada64/cloud-infrastructure-deployments/services/aws/secrets-manager.md

 # 🔐 AWS Secrets Manager

-Practical guide for understanding AWS Secrets Manager, why companies use it, and when to choose it for secure credential and secret management.
+## Service Summary

+AWS Secrets Manager is a managed security service that enables centralized storage, encryption, and lifecycle management of sensitive credentials such as API keys, database passwords, and tokens.

+It is commonly used when organizations want to eliminate hardcoded secrets and enforce secure access patterns, trading manual credential handling for automated rotation, fine-grained IAM control, and integration with cloud-native services.

 ## 1️⃣ What it is